 Gas grills are the ideal piece of equipment for expanding culinary experience.
-They are a great yard centerpiece for gatherings, large and tasty meals, and quick and easy cooking.
+They are a great patio centerpiece for gatherings, large and tasty meals, and quick and easy cooking.

 Gas grills also make any yard look just that little bit more luxurious, without taking up too much room.

 Unlike charcoal grills, gas grills work faster and are more convenient with their adjustable knobs to easily control the temperature.

 While food may not have the distinctive charcoal grilled taste, it can be replicated with a gas grill by its intense heat (and the appropriate seasoning).

 They are most ideal for those who want to cook beyond regular burgers and hot dogs – however satisfying they may be – as gas grill settings allow for a plethora of food options.

 There are lots of options out there – and many are quite expensive.

 That’s why we’ve created a list of the best gas grills under $1,000 to fit every need – with the goal of showing off some high performance grills that won’t totally break the bank.